At Outside In, your time and talent truly make a difference.

 Our stories capture the voices of some of the people we have helped become independent.
 While these stories are both inspiring and heart-breaking, they demonstrate the true life situations that people in Portland are dealing with and how Outside In is doing its part to help.

 "Rarely in life are we given the opportunity to return to the places and experiences in our lives that have helped shape who we have become.
-Fifteen years ago, I was young and homeless.
+Not that long ago, I was young and homeless.
 It was a time defined by loneliness, scarcity, and fear.
 Outside In helped me by providing meals, housing, counseling, and medical care.
 But what I also desperately needed--and received--was the opportunity to form supportive and appropriate relationships with adults who I felt genuinely cared about me.
 I am happy to tell you that Outside In helped me transition out of homelessness for the last time.

 It was 1969 when Morgan knocked on our door with a 10-month-old baby in her arms.
 After four years of homelessness, she received shelter the first day she came to Outside In.
 Once she was stabilized in housing and the new mother and her baby boy were safe, she set out to get a job.
 A new idea at the time, Morgan recalls, "I had never seen a resource board before!
 There, in black and white, were jobs!"
 Through that board, Morgan found a job at a food co-op, and was able to utilize Outside In's medical clinic when her infant son got sick.